Michigan GOP candidate says he tells daughters to ‘lie back and enjoy it’ if rape is inevitable

-During the discussion, fellow panelist Amber Harris, a Republican strategist, told the group that it is “too late” to continue challenging the results of the 2020 election, suggesting that Republicans should instead move on and focus on future races, to which Regan replied: “I tell my daughters, ‘Well, if rape is inevitable, you should just lie back and enjoy it.’ ”
+During the discussion, fellow panelist Amber Harris, a Republican strategist, told the group that it is “too late” to continue challenging the results of the 2020 election, suggesting Republicans should instead move on and focus on future races, to which Regan replied: “I tell my daughters, ‘Well, if rape is inevitable, you should just lie back and enjoy it.’ ”

 Regan then moved on to other comparisons, drawing a parallel between his recent victory in the Republican primary and the biblical story of David and Goliath.

-A shocked Harris, however, tried to cut in as Regan and the discussion’s host, Michigan Rescue Coalition founder Adam de Angeli, moved on.
+A shocked Harris, however, tried to cut in as Regan and the discussion’s host, Rescue Michigan Coalition founder Adam de Angeli, moved on.
 When de Angeli gave Harris the chance to speak, she said Regan’s comments were “shameful.”

 “I’ve got advice to give to your daughters: Don’t do that,” Harris said.
 “Fight all the time.”